Adolescents and Young Adults with Cancer

 It is important to talk with your doctor about how treatment may affect your fertility.
 Learn about all of your fertility preservation options and see a fertility specialist before starting treatment.
 Research has found that although discussions of fertility preservation between doctors and young adult cancer patients are becoming more common, improvements are still needed.

-Cancer can create a sense of isolation from your friends and family, who may not understand what you are going through.
-As a young adult, you may feel like you are losing your independence at a time when you were just starting to gain it.
+Cancer can create a sense of isolation from friends and family, who may not understand what you are going through.
+As a young person, you may feel like you are losing your independence at a time when you were just starting to gain it.
 Perhaps you just began college, landed a job, or started a family.
-A cancer diagnosis puts most people on a rollercoaster of emotions.
-Because cancer is relatively rare in young adults, you may encounter few patients your age.
-Moreover, treatment may require hospitalization far from home which can lead to emotional isolation.
-A desire for normalcy may keep you from sharing your cancer experience with your healthy peers, adding to a sense of isolation.
+A desire for normalcy may keep you from sharing your experiences with friends.
+Learn about the unique ways that you can cope and find support: Emotional Support for Young People with Cancer.

 For many young people, the completion of treatment is something to celebrate.
 However, this time may also bring new challenges.
 You may worry that cancer will return or struggle to get used to new routines.
 Some young people enter this new phase feeling stronger, whereas others are more fragile.
 Most young people say the transition after treatment took longer and was more challenging than they anticipated.
 While most of the side effects that you had during treatment will go away, long-term side effects, such as fatigue, may take time to go away.
 Other side effects, called late effects, may not occur until months or even years after treatment.